Where to go on holiday in September

 While the UK weather in August has been unreliable in recent years, September has a good record of providing late summer sunshine and steady temperatures.
-Following the high reason rush, this is a great time to explore this country.
+Following the high reason rush, it’s a great time to explore this country.

 Get in touch with your inner child rediscovering the Isle of Wight or enjoying a lazy boating holiday on the Norfolk Broads.
-You’ll find great prices on self-catering cottages in Devon or Cornwall, and on this wonderful collection of B&Bs in Dorset.
+You’ll find great prices on self-catering cottages in Devon or Cornwall, and on this wonderful collection of cottages in Dorset.

-If you love the idea of camping but aren’t so crazy about the idea of bugs and damp sleeping bags, have a look at Feather Down Farms which has fabulous luxury tents (timber floors, proper beds, wood-fired stove, etc) all set on authentic working farms.
-Or head to the charming Trevella Park on a beautiful stretch of Cornish coastline, where you’ll find nature trails, fishing lakes and a heated outdoor swimming pool.
+If you love the idea of camping but aren’t so crazy about the idea of insects and sleeping bags, have a look at Feather Down Farms which has fabulous luxury tents (timber floors, proper beds, wood-fired stove, etc) all set on authentic working farms.
+Or head to Trevella Park on a beautiful stretch of Cornish coastline, where you’ll find nature trails, fishing lakes and a heated outdoor swimming pool.
 We recommend the luxury safari tents with comfortable beds, duvets and outdoor decking.

-Britain has many outstanding hotels, including Whatley Manor, which has a two-Michelin star restaurant, in the Cotswolds, Lucknam Park Hotel & Spa near Bath and Sands Resort in North Cornwall and Tregenna Castle Hotel which is set in woodland and tropical gardens overlooking the Cornish resort of St Ives.
-If you want to be pampered in a beautiful remote countryside, try Pen-y-Dyffryn Country Hotel on the Welsh-Shropshire border or Pentre Mawr Country House in North Wales.
+Britain has many outstanding hotels, including Whatley Manor, which has a two-Michelin star restaurant, in the Cotswolds, Lucknam Park Hotel & Spa near Bath, Sands Resort in North Cornwall and Tregenna Castle Hotel which is set in woodland and tropical gardens overlooking the Cornish resort of St Ives.
+If you want to be pampered in a remote countryside setting, try Pen-y-Dyffryn Country Hotel on the Welsh-Shropshire border, or Pentre Mawr Country House in North Wales.

-If Bradley Wiggins and the Team GB Olympic cycling team have got your blood pumping, try a cycling breakin the UK with Skedaddle.
+If Bradley Wiggins and Chris Froome have got your blood pumping, try a cycling break in the UK with Skedaddle.
 Choose between road cycling and mountain biking, perhaps in the Lake District or Cotswolds.

-Explore our full selection of UK holiday ideas.
+Explore our complete selection of UK holiday ideas.

 September is a good month for city breaks.
-We wouldn’t recommend you go too far south unless you really enjoy the heat - Istanbul, Cairo and Marrakech are probably best left until October – although it’s a great time for trekking in Morocco where the high altitude brings lower temperatures.
+We wouldn’t recommend you go too far south unless you really enjoy the heat – Istanbul, Cairo and Marrakech are arguably best left until October – although it’s a great time for trekking in Morocco where the high altitude brings lower temperatures.